2014 Leon Silverman Lecture Series

 New York City Lecture

-The next program with the Historical Society of the Courts of the State of New York will take place on October 25, 2013.
-Justice Kagan will participate.
-The program will consist of a lecture by John Q. Barrett on Robert Jackson and his work as the Solicitor General of the United States, followed by a panel discussion by previous Solicitors General moderated by Jeff Minear.
+The next program with the Historical Society of the Courts of the State of New York took place on October 25, 2013.
+Justice Kagan participated.
+The program consisted of a lecture by John Q. Barrett on Robert Jackson and his work as the Solicitor General of the United States, followed by a panel discussion by previous Solicitors General moderated by Jeff Minear.
+Video from the program can be found here on c-spanvideo.org.

 Leon Silverman 2012 Lecture Series